vjscc/modal/README.md

 If you use `iife` or `umd` with script tag, you could get global variable `GmAlert`, all API is on it.

-To get dist js and css files, visit [Github](https://github.com/Gu-Miao/gm-alert) or use CDN of `jsDelivr`.
+To get dist js and css files, visit [releases page](https://github.com/Gu-Miao/gm-alert/releases) or use CDN of `jsDelivr`.

 ## DOM structure